-- 2. When the noncondensing Upflow/Horizontal furnace is placed on its right side for right airflow, the furnace top flange meets the cased coil top flange.
+- a.
+When the noncondensing Upflow/Horizontal furnace is placed on its right side for right airflow, the furnace top flange meets the cased coil top flange.
 The coil flange fits inside of the furnace flange.
-See Figure 8. - 3.
-There are self drilling screws included which can be used for this connection.
+The 5TXC coil case is rotated such the apex of the coil faces toward the furnace and the auxiliary pan is on the lower side.
+See Figure 8. - b.
+There are self drilling screws included which can be used for the flange-to-flange connection.
 Seal all gaps between the furnace and coil.